Natsu6767/DCGAN-PyTorch/README.md

 Checkpoints would be saved by default in model directory every 2 epochs.
 By default, GPU is used for training if available.

+*Training will take a long time.
+It took me around 3 hours on a NVIDIA GeForce GTX 1060 GPU.
+Using a CPU is not recommended.*

 **Loss Curves**
 <p align="center">
 <img src="images/Training_Loss.png" title="Training Loss Curves" alt="Training Loss Curves">